 AAdvantage Aviator Red World Elite Mastercard

-Earn 60,000 AAdvantage miles after paying the annual fee and spending $3,000 in the first 3 months of opening the AAdvantage Aviator Red World Elite MasterCard from Barclaycard.
+Earn 50,000 AAdvantage miles after paying the annual fee and making one purchase in any amount in the first 3 months of opening the AAdvantage Aviator Red World Elite MasterCard from Barclaycard.
 The annual fee is $95

 - First checked bag free for the primary cardmember and up to 4 companions on eligible bags when traveling on domestic itineraries operated by American Airlines.
 Although a checked bag is free on flights between the US and Europe on American Airlines, you will usually pay $25 each way for a checked bag.
 If you fly two roundtrips on American that covers the annual fee.

 - 10% of your redeemed miles back on up to 100,000 miles per year (10,000 miles maximum per calendar year)